WalletConnect/walletconnect-specs/auth/authentication.md

 4. User returns to website after prompt success
 5. Website is now authenticated with signed message

-User returns to a previously visted website before authentication expiry
+User returns to a previously visited website before authentication expiry

 1. Website checks if user is authenticated from local storage
 2. Website is now authenticated with signed message

-User returns to a previously visted website after authentication expiry
+User returns to a previously visited website after authentication expiry

 1. Website checks if user is authenticated from local storage
 2. Website sends new request to previously paired wallet